carp-x/ipopt_example/README.md

 # ipopt_example

-An example is shown about CMakeLists.txt setup after ipopt installation.
+An example is shown about CMakeLists.txt setup for ipopt utilization.